Here’s how to curtail the three most common culprits

 How to deal: Dust mites tend to be less common in areas with drier climates, so adjusting humidity in your home could keep them at bay.
 Also, wash your bedding in hot water once per week, and protect pillows with impermeable covers.

-How to deal: Skip raking leaves (where mold spores tend to accumulate), and use a humidifier in your home to decrease dampness.
+How to deal: Skip raking leaves (where mold spores tend to accumulate), and use a dehumidifier in your home to decrease dampness.

 How to deal: Change your furnace filter once per month, and talk to your doctor about medication to lessen symptoms.
 Try to groom your animal weekly, and if you do not have a pet, avoid visiting friends or family during the holidays who do.
 Instead, offer to host at your home, where you can control your exposure to animal dander.